voschezang/coding-handbook/security.md

     - The secret does not have to be send directly.
 Alternatives include:
         - A *hash* of the secret.
         - Proof by solving a numerical puzzle, using the secret.
+    - Security can be strengthened through introducing MFA (see below).
-- Proof of access to a private, external resource.
-E.g. an email account, a network, or a key.
+- Proof of access to a private external resource.
+E.g. an email account, a network, a key or card.
+- A an assertion that is provided by a trusted server: an *identity provider* ([IDP](https://en.wikipedia.org/wiki/Identity_provider)).
-- A reference to a trusted server.
-E.g. [certificates](https://en.wikipedia.org/wiki/Public_key_certificate) that are signed by a [certificate authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority).
+    - [Certificates](https://en.wikipedia.org/wiki/Public_key_certificate) that are signed by a [certificate authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority).
+    - Short-lived tokens.
+E.g. [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token).

 **Authorization**

 [Specifying](https://en.wikipedia.org/wiki/Authorization) access rights or privileges to resources.
+I.e. granting access to resources.
 Variants include:

 - Unrestricted access.
 E.g. for unidentified (anonymous) users.
 - A static mapping of identities to resources.
 E.g. a whitelist.
 - Outsource authorization to an [IDP](https://en.wikipedia.org/wiki/Identity_provider).
     - E.g. [Oauth](https://en.wikipedia.org/wiki/OAuth), where access is delegated from a user to a client application - without actually sharing the user's private credentials.
 - Use a public channel to send a notification (an event).
 Then let the server initiate a response.

+**Single Sign-On (SSO)**
+An authentication scheme that allows a user to log in with a single ID to different independent systems.

 **Multi-factor Authentication (MFA)**